Pediatric and Adolescent Gynecology Fellowship

 Teaching:

-Fellows will be expected to attend 1 international PAG Conference where they will learn and display their research.
+Fellows will be expected to attend one international PAG Conference where they will learn and display their research.
 They will be responsible for teaching in clinic as well as in the operating room to both residents and medical students.
-They will also be involved in PAG OSCEs for residents, resident PAG half day and our annual PAG Simulation day.
+They will also be involved in PAG OSCEs for residents, resident PAG half day and our annual PAG Simulation Day.
 The fellow will also present at Grand Rounds to the department once in the academic year.

 Research: